Kir-Antipov/smart-recipes/README.md

 ### `and` and `all`

-Return true if all of the specified conditions return true.
+Return true if all the specified conditions return true.

 ```jsonc
 "conditions": {